commerce-docs/microsite-commerce-storefront/_drafts/dropin-starter-template.md

 # Getting started with drop-in templates

-This guide helps developers and partner agencies quickly create their own drop-in applications by leveraging Adobe Commerce's Drop-in Template repository.
+This topic describes how to use the `drop-template` repository to create drop-in components for Adobe Commerce Storefronts.

 ## What are drop-in component templates?

-The Drop-in Template repository is a GitHub Template repository.
-GitHub Templates allow you to create new repositories with the same directory structure, branches, and files as an existing repository.
-This feature is particularly useful for setting up new projects quickly and consistently.
+Drop-in templates are GitHub Templates that allow you to quickly create drop-in components with the same structure, branches, files, and best practices built-in.
+The `dropin-template` repository provides the starting point for creating new drop-ins quickly and consistently.

 For more information on GitHub Templates, you can refer to the following resource:
 - [How to Use GitHub Repository Templates](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template)